sadeghmohebbimtw7f/helios-h2020s/README.md

 ### How to use Video Call

+This module generates a .aar file to be included in your applications as a dependency.
+See more details at Multiproject dependencies chapter.

 To call the extension from your application, include in your activity the room_name, signaling_url, turn_url, turn_user, turn_credential and stun_url parameters.

 ```java